CASS+ is an independent charity providing advice and support to all who are attending Court or Tribunal hearings and their families.

 If you are interested in volunteering with CASS+, please contact your local office.

-We are extremely grateful to the Hadley Trust which provides the funding essential to keep CASS+ operating.
-Without this the Service would not exist.
+CASS+ is currently supported by a grant giving charity.
+We are immensely grateful for this as without it the Service would not exist.
 We are at present seeking funds from various sources to ensure that we can continue into the future.
 Donations to support our work are most welcome!
+We do receive additional funds at present from the Office of Police & Crime Commissioner for our Victim Care work and also from the National Lottery/Cabinet Office for development project work which will be completed in 2017.